I did a dive course last month on Koh Tao. It's a small island in the Gulf of Thailand and is renowned for it's scuba diving and nearby reefs.

-You can get to Koh Tao by boat from the south of Thailand, or from the larger island nearby - Koh Samui, which you can fly to direct from Bangkok. almost 8 years ago
+You can get to Koh Tao by boat from the south of Thailand, or from the larger island nearby - Koh Samui, which you can fly to direct from Bangkok. about 8 years ago

 Here's a link to my dive photos from Koh Tao

 One of the small bays on Koh Tao

 Hope that gives you an idea of what it's like! :) about 8 years ago